clhynfield/workstation-config/doc/adr/0003-wip-use-xxx-for-macos-defaults-as-code.md

 seasonally.
 As such, I favor configuration as code and idempotence, while facilitating a fairly smooth and speedy full rebuild.

+### Assays

+#### Assay 1: DSully macos-defaults bookends with YAML diff

+Try running `[macos-defaults][dsmd]` before and after changes, using a YAML diff tool to see what's changed.

+After a quick search, `[difftastic][difft]` appears to be an active project that compares YAML files and has a Homebrew formula.

+##### Findings

+Unfortunately, DSully's macos-defaults tool reads plist files rather than interacting with cfprefsd, so it's going to get laggy, chunky results.

+#### Assay 2:

 ## Decision

 ## Consequences